 3. Lunar New Year festivities date back to 14th century BCE.

 Certainly the most recognized celebration of the Lunar New Year comes from China.
 Though it's hard to pinpoint its origin, the celebration of the new year in China started somewhere around the 14th century BCE, when a solar-based calendar created around the solstices was introduced.
 With it, the Chinese began using lunar and solar calendars concurrently.
 The agrarian society, though, knew that each year's harvest went through the same cycles every year, and the new harvest year (hence, why it's also called the Spring Festival) began being celebrated during the Shang dynasty.
 It wasn't until much later, during the 2nd century BCE, that Emperor Wudi of the Han dynasty fixed the celebration to be on the first day on the first month of the lunar calendar.

 4. It's not just a Chinese festival.

-The Chinese New Year is not the only celebration based on the lunar new year.
-There are lunar new year celebrations in Korea, Vietnam, Laos, Singapore, and more.
-In fact, Sydney, Australia renamed their festivities from "Chinese" to "Lunar New Year Festival" this year in order to be more inclusive of the numerous Asian cultures that celebrate with a lunar calendar.
+The Chinese New Year is not the only celebration based on the Lunar New Year.
+There are Lunar New Year celebrations in Korea, Vietnam, Laos, Singapore, and more.
+In fact, Sydney, Australia renamed their festivities from "Chinese" to "Lunar New Year Festival" in 2019 in order to be more inclusive of the numerous Asian cultures that celebrate with a lunar calendar.